MattiaSernia294330/quadruped-rl-locomotion/README.md

 The following repository, forked from [quadruped-rl-locomotion](https://github.com/nimazareian/quadruped-rl-locomotion), contains all the code developed by Group 4 (Salvi, Sernia, Vittimberga, Zoccatelli) concerning the project extension of course *01TXFSM-Machine learning and Deep learning*, Master's program in Data Science and Engineering at Politecnico di Torino.

+To view the `Report` with hyperlinks working correctly, download at this (link)[https://github.com/MattiaSernia294330/quadruped-rl-locomotion/raw/branch_finale/Report.pdf]

 ## Scripts edited

 Here is a list of the files inside this repository which have been edited by the group throughout the developing of the project